paazmaya/yaml-validator/README.md

 ## Release History

+* `v2.2.0` (2019-05-29)
+  - Internally written as ES2015 Class, instead of ES5 way which polluted `prototype`
+  - Allows now more than just one input file via command line
 * `v2.1.0` (2019-04-27)
   - Use [`npm-shrinkwrap.json`](https://docs.npmjs.com/files/shrinkwrap.json) for locking the working set of 3rd party dependencies
   - Define `files` property in `package.json` to minify files in the published package